airdrophoki2025/testnet-vapps/submissions/gaming/airdrophoki2025.md

 Most Web3 projects focus heavily on technical complexity, leaving casual users behind.
 There is a lack of fun, instantly accessible apps that show the lighter side of decentralized ecosystems.

 Solution

-Soundness Puzzle demonstrates how simple, frontend-only games can thrive on the Soundness Layer.
+PuzzlePlay demonstrates how simple, frontend-only games can thrive on the Soundness Layer.
 It emphasizes design, creativity, and instant accessibility while serving as an example of how the platform can also host lightweight, fun-first vApps.

 Technical Architecture